hringriin/chordbook/README.md

 For bugs or everything regarding the content, please write an issue or do a pull request.

-You cann always [write an E-Mail][mailme] for any kind of information regarding this repository.
+You can always [write an E-Mail][mailme] for any kind of information regarding this repository.